 Parameter Declaration Data Type Memory Area Description REQ INPUT BOOL I, Q, M, D, L, constant REQ=1: Read request LADDR INPUT WORD I, Q, M, D, L, constant Configured diagnostic address of the DP slave.
 Note: Addresses have to be entered in hexadecimal format.
 For example, diagnostic address 1022 means: LADDR:=W#16#3FE.
 RET_VAL OUTPUT INT I, Q, M, D, L If an error occurs while the function is active, the return value contains an error code.
 If no error occurred, the length of the data actually transferred is entered in RET_VAL.
-RECORD OUTPUT ANY I, Q, M, D, L Destination area for the diagnostic data that were read.
-Only the BYTE data type is permitted.
+RECORD OUTPUT ANY I, Q, M, D, L Destination area for the read diagnostic data.
+Only data type BYTE is permitted.
 The minimum length of the data record to be read or the destination area is 6.
-The maximum length of the data record to be sent is 240.
-Standard slaves can provide more than 240 bytes of diagnostic data up to a maximum of 244 bytes.
-In this case, the first 240 bytes are transferred to the destination area and the overflow bit is set in the data.
+The maximum length of the data record to be read is 240.
+With standard slaves on which the number of standard diagnostic data is greater than 240 bytes and a maximum of 244 bytes, the first 240 bytes are transferred to the destination area and the corresponding overflow bit is set in the data.
+Note: Note that the RECORD parameter of S7-300 CPUs always requires the full specification of the DB parameters (for example: P#DB13.DBX0.0 byte 100).
+Omitting an explicit DB no. is not permitted for S7-300 CPUs and causes an error message in the user program.
 BUSY OUTPUT BOOL I, Q, M, D, L BUSY=1: The read job is not yet completed.